top of page

 Here's what that service call actually costs:

-Materials: New MC4 connectors, possibly new optimizers
+• Materials: New MC4 connectors and possibly new optimizers.

-Total bill: $2,500-$4,000 for the service call
+Total bill: $2,500-$4,000 for the service call.

-Potential liability: $10,000-$15,000 if there's fire damage from arcing
+Potential liability: $10,000-$15,000 if there's fire damage from arcing.

-And the biggest problem - the customer blames you.
+And the biggest problem?
+The customer blames you.
 "Why didn't you tell me this would happen?"

 Why Birds Love Solar Arrays

-Once they move in:
+Once they move in, they cause serious issues:

-Some rooftop solar owners have seen panels drop 20-30% production just from debris accumulation.
+Some rooftop solar owners have seen panels drop 20-30% in production just from debris accumulation.
 That's not a cleaning issue—that's permanent damage.

 Scenario 1: No Pest Protection